-so that Scheduling Coordinators can proactively monitor their unit performance accuracy.
+A resource may lose its ability to provide Regulation if its performance falls below a minimum performance threshold for Regulation Up or Regulation Down.
+The ISO provides data in CMRI so that Scheduling Coordinators can proactively monitor their unit performance accuracy.
 If a resource's measured accuracy, based on a weighted average of fifteen-minute intervals during a calendar month using Instructed Mileage as the weight, is less than twenty five percent (25%) for Regulation Up or Regulation Down, the resource has failed to meet the minimum performance threshold.
 In the event of lost accuracy data, the CAISO will not use data from these intervals to calculate the resource's Historic Regulation Performance Accuracy or to assess the minimum performance threshold.

 If a resource fails to meet the minimum performance threshold, the CAISO will provide a warning notice to the resource's Scheduling Coordinator of the resource's failure to meet the minimum performance threshold in the month immediately following the end of the calendar quarter in which the performance failure occurred.
 Calendar quarter is defined as the periods January-March, April-June, July-September, and October-December.
 After providing notice to the resource's Scheduling Coordinator, the CAISO will then evaluate the resource's performance in the last two months of the quarter in which the failure notification is provided.
-If the resource meets the minimum performance threshold requirement for both months evaluated, then the warning notice will expire and the resource will be re-certified for the service.
-If the resource does not meet the minimum performance threshold for the service for which the failure notice was provided for either of the two months evaluated, the resource will be decertified from providing the service.
-During the recertification period, if a resource does not provide the respective regulation service during a calendar month the CAISO will consider that the resource did not meet the minimum performance threshold for that month. .
+If the resource provides at least (15) intervals of the relevant regulation service and meets the minimum performance threshold requirement for both months evaluated, then the warning notice will expire and the resource will be considered as recertified for the service.
+If the resource provides at least (15) intervals of the relevant regulation service and does not meet the minimum performance threshold for the service for which the failure notice was provided for either of the two months evaluated, the resource will be decertified from providing the service.
+If a resource does not provide at least (15) intervals of the relevant regulation service in either of the last two months of the quarter in which the failure notification is provided, those months will not be considered.
+The CAISO will review the resource's performance in subsequent months until the resource provides at least (15) intervals of the relevant regulation service in one calendar month and either meets the minimum performance threshold or does not meet the minimum performance threshold.
+If the resource meets the minimum performance threshold then the CAISO will re-certify the resource.
+If the resource does not meet the minimum performance threshold then the CAISO will decertify the resource.
 Receipt of a warning notice from this process does not preclude resources from undertaking certification testing pursuant to the ISO tariff.
 If a resource successfully certifies for Regulation during the period following the month(s) of non-performance and the end of the above referenced evaluation period, the certification shall satisfy the recertification requirement, and any warning notice issued for the month(s) of non-performance shall expire.
 Decertification resulting from this process does not preclude resources from undertaking certification testing pursuant to the ISO tariff.